 In 1933, the 21st Amendment was ratified and it repealed the 18th.
 However, it also allowed each state to set its own laws, rules, and regulations regarding the manufacture and distribution of alcohol.

-The shipping of alcohol depends on the following factors: who is shipping (a business or consumer), the carrier’s policies, and the applicable state laws.
+The shipping of alcohol depends on the following factors: who is shipping (a business with the appropriate alcohol licenses or an individual consumer), the carrier’s policies, and the applicable state laws.
 Combining these factors will determine how you should (or even whether you can) ship alcoholic beverages, so let us go over each in more detail.

-The process of getting licensed for alcohol shipments will depend on the carrier you are using.
+The process of getting alcohol licenses for shipping will depend on the carrier you are using.
 Consequently, always check the rules and regulations of each carrier.
-However, there are two conditions you can expect every major carrier to enforce: 1) that you inform them that you are shipping alcohol; 2) that you will need to pay an alcohol package fee.
+However, there are two conditions you can expect every major carrier to enforce:

-As was previously mentioned, each U.S. state has specific laws related to alcohol shipments, so it may be best to consult with a legal expert before you decide to ship large quantities of any cargo.
+As was previously mentioned, each U.S. state has specific laws related to shipments of alcohol, so it may be best to consult with a legal expert before you decide to ship large quantities of any cargo.
 However, the state laws can be divided into three broad categories.

 States where the shipping of alcohol to consumers is prohibited are Alabama, Mississippi, and Utah.
 In Alabama specifically, alcohol shipping is possible, but residents need to apply for special permits and the shipping must be done through the Alabama ABC (Alcoholic Beverage Control) Board.

-As it regards states that fall into the second category – the shipping of alcohol is restricted, but possible.
+In the states that fall into the second category, the shipping of alcohol is restricted, but possible.
 The consumer must purchase the product on-site at the business that sells the alcohol and only then can it be shipped.
 The following states are in this category: Arkansas, Delaware, Kentucky, and Rhode Island.

 Once again, we need to reiterate that you should consult the laws of each specific state and locality before you decide to ship a package there.

 Cross-border alcohol shipments present additional challenges.
 Besides being compliant with the local and state laws, you also need to take into account the laws of the country you are shipping to.
-For international shipping, you will need special licenses and to pay additional customs fees.
+For international alcohol shipments, you will need special licenses and to pay additional customs fees.